 - pay and bonus principles and practice across the University.

 Whilst currently a member of this committee, the Vice-Chancellor withdraws from any discussions with regard to his own salary or other potential benefits.
+Changes have been agreed by the Board of Governors to the membership and process of this committee for 2018/19 including the incorporation of an independent adviser and a member of NTU alumni.

 University Key Performance Indicators